gavinksong/cs162-group/doc/project1.md

 ### Algorithms

-#### Resetting the base priority
-The base priority of the current thread can be set through `thread_set_priority()`.
-The thread's new effective priority becomes the max of the updated base priority and the priority of any held locks (keep reading).
-If this value is lower than the old priority value, the thread defensively calls `thread_yield()`.

-We can obviously avoid computing an actual max most of the time, but I won't detail the step-by-steps here.

 #### Choosing the next thread to run
 We will modify `next_thread_to_run()` to use `list_max()` instead of `list_pop_front()` to find the next thread to run.
 After being chosen, the thread will be popped off of the ready list with `list_remove()`.